 Pricing:

-Photomath helps students solve maths problems by scanning them with a smartphone camera.
-It provides step-by-step guidance across topics from arithmetic to calculus, making it especially useful for GCSE and A-level learners who need extra support outside class.
+Photomath helps students solve maths problems by scanning them with the app's camera.
+It provides step-by-step guidance across various subjects from arithmetic to calculus, which is especially useful for GCSE and A-level learners needing extra support.

 Pricing: